kasslent/clc-digital-skills/_lessons/week2.1.md

 layout: lessons
 week: 2
 lesson: 1
-description: All about design
+description: All About Design
-permalink: /week2/1/
+permalink: /week2/lesson1/
 ---

 ##What is Design?